 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.

 As with every procedure, there are some risks associated with facelift surgery.
-We have not included the chance of these happening as they are specific to you and differ for every person.
+We haven’t included the chances of these happening as they are specific to you and are different for every person.
 Ask your surgeon to explain how these risks apply to you.

 Side-effects are the unwanted, but mostly temporary effects, you may get after having the procedure.

 - pain, swelling and bruising on and around your face

 - numb cheeks and ears – this usually disappears in a few weeks or months

 - scars – these will fade, but won’t completely disappear